dan-da/coinparams/README.md

 with check-masters-valid.php then submit a pull request for the script and the new coin.json file.

+If you wish to add new language bindings, please see the example under bindings/php and try to keep the api similar.
+Also, please try to use no more than one file (eg for package manager) in the project root directory per language.

 ### Pull Requests

 Please include the output of running: